Pass Up Soft Cheeses

 Fish With Mercury

 Fish is good for you and your baby, but make smart choices about the fish you eat.
 Swordfish, tilefish, king mackerel, and shark contain high levels of methylmercury.
 This metal can be harmful to your baby.
-You can safely eat up to 12 oz. of seafood a week, so choose fish that are low in mercury: Catfish, salmon, cod, and canned light tuna.
+You can safely eat up to 12 ounces of seafood a week, so choose fish that are low in mercury: catfish, salmon, cod, and canned light tuna.
 If you like albacore (white) tuna, limit yourself to 6 ounces per week.
 Check with your doctor before taking fish oil or any other supplements while pregnant.

 Pâtés or Meat Spreads

 Now is the time to load up on fruits and veggies!
 Just be sure to rinse them thoroughly under running water.
 A parasite called toxoplasma can live on unwashed fruits and veggies.
 It causes an illness called toxoplasmosis, which can be very dangerous to your baby.
 Don't use soap to wash produce.
 Instead, scrub the surface with a small vegetable brush.
 Cut away any bruised areas, because these may harbor bacteria.
 To avoid the listeria bacteria, scrub and dry cantaloupe before slicing it.

 Don't eat any raw sprouts, including alfalfa, clover, and radish.
 Bacteria can get into the seeds before the sprouts begin to grow, and these germs are nearly impossible to wash away.
 At the deli, check sandwiches to make sure they don't contain raw sprouts.
 At home, cook sprouts thoroughly to destroy any bacteria.

 Fish from Local Waters

 Unless you know your local streams, bays, and lakes are unpolluted, avoid eating fish you catch yourself.
 Some lakes and rivers are contaminated with industrial chemicals.
 Locally caught bluefish, striped bass, salmon, pike, trout, and walleye may be affected.
 Check with your state's fish and wildlife department for more information.

 You may not want to insult your friends by avoiding their potluck offerings.
 But there's reason for concern if the food is left unrefrigerated for too long.
-Follow the 2-Hour Rule: Don't eat potluck dishes that have been sitting at room temperature for longer than two hours.
-When temperatures are above 90°F, the cut-off should be one hour.
+Follow the 2-hour rule: Don't eat potluck dishes that have been sitting at room temperature for longer than 2 hours.
+When temperatures are above 90 F, the cutoff should be 1 hour.